Clearview Wealth Limited Updates on Buy-Back Program - TipRanks.com

 - Take advantage of TipRanks Premium at 50% off!
 Unlock powerful investing tools, advanced data, and expert analyst insights to help you invest with confidence.

 Clearview Wealth Limited has announced an update regarding its ongoing on-market buy-back program.
-As of October 27, 2025, the company has repurchased a total of 27,548,407 ordinary fully paid securities, including 225,000 securities bought back on the previous day.
-This buy-back initiative is part of Clearview Wealth’s strategy to optimize its capital structure and potentially enhance shareholder value.
+As of October 29, 2025, the company has repurchased a total of 28,048,407 ordinary fully paid securities, including 250,000 securities bought back on the previous day.
+This buy-back initiative is part of Clearview’s strategy to manage its capital structure and potentially enhance shareholder value.

-The most recent analyst rating on (AU:CVW) stock is a Hold with a A$0.50 price target.
+The most recent analyst rating on (AU:CVW) stock is a Buy with a A$0.73 price target.
 To see the full list of analyst forecasts on Clearview Wealth Limited stock, see the AU:CVW Stock Forecast page.

 More about Clearview Wealth Limited

-Clearview Wealth Limited operates in the financial services industry, focusing on wealth management and financial planning.
-The company provides a range of services aimed at helping clients manage their financial assets and investments.
+Clearview Wealth Limited operates in the financial services industry, focusing on wealth management and insurance products.
+The company is listed on the Australian Securities Exchange under the code CVW.

 Technical Sentiment Signal: Buy